KrekoG/vanillaplus/README.md

 ### My screen turned to black

-You set the game to windowed mode and it turned black
+You set the game to windowed mode and it turned to black

 #### Solution: